-- Hours and fees.
-Public Conservation Areas are open dawn to dusk.
-Admission is free
+- Public Conservation Areas are open every day from dawn to dusk.

-- Trash.
-No receptacles are located on-site.
-Please take your trash with you.
+- No restrooms or trash cans are located in Public Conservation Areas, please take all trash with you.

-- Cars and parking.
-Park only in the designated parking area.
+- Use only marked trails and park only in designated parking lots.

-Maintenance at our Public Conservation Areas has been supported by the Hudson River Bank & Trust Foundation, the Berkshire Taconic Community Foundation, the Hudson River Greenway, and the Wellspring Foundation.
+Maintenance at Public Conservation Areas has been supported by the Hudson River Bank & Trust Foundation, Ellsworth Kelly and the Jack Shear Foundation, the Land Trust Alliance, the Quailwood Fund of the Berkshire Taconic Community Foundation, the Hudson River Estuary Program, the Hudson River Greenway, the Office of Parks, Recreation, and Historic Preservation, and the Wellspring Foundation.